Note

 Gridders can also be used to interpolate data on a straight line between two points

-method.
+using the profile method.
 The profile data are

-returned as a pandas.DataFrame
+returned as a pandas.DataFrame.

 prof = spline.profile(point1=(0, 0), point2=(5000, -5000), size=200)